History of Quebec: Martial law and Special Council (1838–1840)

-Union Act
+Province of Canada (1840–1867)

 Lord Durham recommended that Upper Canada and Lower Canada be united, in order to make the francophone population of Lower Canada a minority within the united territory and weaken its influence.
 Durham expressed his objectives in plain terms.
 His recommendation was followed; the new seat of government was located in Montreal, with the former Upper Canada being referred to as "Canada West" and the former Lower Canada being referred to as "Canada East".
 The Act of Union 1840 formed the Province of Canada.
 Rebellion continued sporadically, and in 1849, the burning of the Parliament Buildings in Montreal led to the relocation of the seat of government to Toronto.
 Historian François-Xavier Garneau, like other Canada East francophones during the 1840s, had deep concerns about the united entity and the place of the francophones within it.

 This union, unsurprisingly, was the main source of political instability until 1867.
 The differences between the two cultural groups of the Province of Canada made it impossible to govern without forming coalition governments.
 Furthermore, despite their population gap, both Canada East and Canada West obtained an identical number of seats in the Legislative Assembly of the Province of Canada, which created representation problems.
 In the beginning, Canada East was under-represented because of its superior population size.
 Over time, however, massive immigration from the British Isles to Canada West occurred, which increased its population.
 Since the two regions continued to have equal representation in the Parliament, this meant that it was now Canada West that was under-represented.
 The representation issues were frequently called into question by debates on "Representation by Population", or "Rep by Pop".
 When Canada West was under-represented, the issue became a rallying cry for the Canada West Reformers and Clear Grits, led by George Brown.

 In 1844, the capital of the Province of Canada was moved from Kingston to Montreal.